Selecting a Nursing Home in New York State

 You may find a phone number and e-mail address for your local Ombudsman through the following listing:

-For further information, you may contact the following agencies:
+For further information, you may access the following websites:

 New York State Office for the Aging